THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 “Best recruiter,” said Maynard, referring to Hudson, “anywhere.”

-Ejiro Evero (2010 at Redlands) surfaced as a quality control coach with the Green Bay Packers after spending five seasons with the San Francisco 49ers.
+Ejiro Evero (2010 at Redlands) surfaced as a quality control coach with the Green Bay Packers after spending five NFL seasons with San Francisco.

-That included the 2012 season, the year when S.F. played in the Super Bowl.
-The onetime Bulldog assistant came to Los Angeles last season to coach the Rams’ safeties.
+That included 2012, that season when S.F. played Baltimore in the Super Bowl.
+That onetime Bulldog assistant came to Los Angeles in 2021 to coach Rams’ safeties.

-Keith Carter (2007-2008 at Redlands) showed up as a line coach with the Atlanta Falcons.
-In 2017, he helped construct a line that blocked for QB Matt Ryan in the Falcons’ quest for a Super Bowl championship.
+Keith Carter, at Redlands in 2007-2008, showed up as a line coach with the Atlanta Falcons.
+In 2017, he helped construct a line that blocked for QB Matt Ryan in the Falcons’ quest for a Super Bowl championship — losing in that unbelievable comeback by New England.

 Keith Carter ...
 AARON FREEMAN